 Occlusion therapy is used to improve the vision in a lazy eye.
 You may be asked to cover your child's good eye with a patch.
-Your child then uses their weaker eye to see and it helps to make this eye work harder.
+Your child then uses their weaker eye to see and it helps to build up the pathway between this eye and the brain.
 If your child wears glasses, patching should always take place when glasses are worn.
-Some children with a slightly lazy eye do not need patching as the weaker eye may improve with glasses correction alone.
+Some children with a slightly lazy eye do not need patching as the weaker eye may improve with glasses alone.
 Your orthoptist will let you know how often, for how long and when will be the best time for your child to wear their patch.
 This may be during school hours so it can be important to explain to your child's teacher how and when the patch should be worn.

 Sometimes when patching is successful and has been stopped there is a chance that your child's sight may get a little worse.
 Because of this risk they may still need to be carefully monitored by their orthoptist or optometrist even though they don’t need to wear their patch anymore.

-It is possible to use eye drops as an alternative to a patch.
-Atropine drops will blur vision in your child's good eye enough so that the child will start to use the other eye, just like when wearing a patch.
-Using drops like this doesn't work for all children and you would need to discuss this option with your orthoptist or ophthalmologist to see if it is possible.
+Sometimes eye drops are used as an alternative to a patch.
+Atropine drops blur the vision in your child's good eye enough so that they will start to use the other eye, just like when wearing a patch.
+Using drops like this doesn't work for all children and you would need to discuss this option with your orthoptist or ophthalmologist to see if it’s possible.

 In some cases exercises can be useful to strengthen the ability of the eyes to work together.
 This type of treatment is usually helpful in older children and is commonly used together with glasses and/or surgery.